tcpipuk/llama-go/docs/building.md

 - **AMD GPU**: ROCm/HIP support varies by GPU generation
 - **Apple Silicon**: Metal provides excellent performance on M-series Macs
 - **General GPU**: OpenCL works across platforms but with varying performance

+After building with acceleration, use `llama.WithGPULayers(-1)` in LoadModel to offload computation to the GPU.

 ## Clean builds